 Revenues Regarding revenues for the district, Kuhn said the district currently doesn't know what the property value assessments will amount to and what the equalized value will be for the townships in the district.
 Fund 80 Trucker University costs the district around \$12,000, while middle school athletics costs the district around \$82,000.
 Kuhn clarified that 40% of Shaun Liesch's salary is charged to Fund 80 because he is in charge of the middle school athletics.
 Liesch is the district's activities director.
 The district's Rec Center runs around a \$700,000 annual deficit, Kuhn said.
 The district receives around \$240,000 annually from those using the Rec Center.
 The expenditures are near \$1 million.
-Almost \$500,000 of the expenditures is personnel.Supplies around \$350,000, and utilities around \$100,000.
-Dellwood Childcare Center runs around a \$400,000 annual deficit, Kuhn said.
-The total revenue is around Conclusion Kuhn said he doesn't know if the district needs an operational referendum.
+Almost \$500,000 of the expenditures is IOL personnel.Supplies are around \$350,000, and utilities around \$100,000. \$474,000.
+Expenditures amount to around \$1 million, with personnel accounting for almost all of that amount.
+Supplies are \$125,000, with utilities around \$20,000.
+Future projects for the Dellwood Childcare Center could include installing new tile in the building and replacing the roof.
+Kuhn said that could cost between \$100,000-\$300,000 in the next 5-10 years.
+Conclusion Kuhn said he doesn't know if the district needs an operational referendum.

 Board President Ben Huber said the preliminary budget includes future spending that the district will need in order to complete capital projects.
 "If you don't start filling them now, when those bills come due at some point, it may be really difficult to fill," Huber said.
-Kuhn reminded board that the district does have \$3 million in its undesignated fund balance, so it can afford some unexpected "It's not like our checking account has zero in it.
+Kuhn reminded the board that the district does have \$3 million in its undesignated fund balance, so it can afford some unexpected expenses.
+"It's not like our checking account has zero in it.
 Then we would be having a very different conversation," Kuhn said. "...
 Even though our fund balance (amount) isn't meeting our policy, it's still pretty healthy for a district our size."